Dharmik79/eth_global/README.md

 ## 📝 Description

-This project is a web-based event ticketing platform that allows users to create and attend events seamlessly.
+This project is a web3-based event ticketing platform that allows users to create events and buy tickets seamlessly.
 Utilizing blockchain technology, it incorporates smart contracts written in Solidity for secure and transparent transactions.
 Using GHO tokens for purchases, the platform offers a reliable solution for event management and ticket sales.
 The Sepolia Ethereum testnet is chosen for its reliability, enabling safe testing of smart contracts before deployment on the Ethereum mainnet.

 ## 🌟 Features

 - **🎉 Event Creation**: Users can create events, specifying details such as title, date, time, and ticket price.
+Each event has its own NFTs with max minting tokens.
 - **🎫 Ticket Purchasing**: Attendees can purchase tickets using GHO tokens.
 - **🔗 Wallet Integration**: Incorporates Connect Kit for secure cryptocurrency wallet connections.
 - **💻 Responsive Design**: Ensures a smooth user experience across various devices.